Answers to questions on changes to flexible funding.

 What is changing with flexible funding?

-There are several changes for people who receive flexible funding through NASCs.
-This will make flexible funding easier to use.
+There are several changes for people who receive flexible funding, which will make flexible funding easier to use.

 - Purchasing guidelines, including the March 2024 changes, will be removed next year.

-- Disabled people will be able to choose how they spend their flexible funding to address barriers linked to their disability.
+- You will be able to choose how to spend your flexible funding to address barriers linked to your disability.

 - Flexible funding cannot be used to buy items such as alcohol, tobacco and gambling.